JaneliaSciComp/claude-howto/README.md

 # Janelia Claude-a-thon (Dec 16, 2025)

 > [!IMPORTANT]
-> This is a skeleton used during live training.
-Yuo can view the [walkthrough version](Walkthrough.md) of these instructions for the complete details.
+> This is a skeleton for use during live training.
+Yuo can view the full [walkthrough](Walkthrough.md) for the complete details and commentary.

 ## Agenda